-- Unlike active duty RILO, which is strictly a request for retirement, the Reserve RILO encompasses: (1) RET-1 retirement request status Reserve members who have completed the requisite qualifying years of creditable service, and applied for and are receiving non-regular retired pay at, or after age 60; or (2) RET-2 requirement request status Reserve members who have completed the requisite qualifying years of service for non-regular retired pay and are not yet 60 years of age or have not applied for non-regular retirement pay. - If you have 20 years of service, have no obligated service requirements, and prefer to retire instead of accept orders, your request will normally be granted.
+- Unlike Active Duty RILO, which is strictly a request for retirement, the Reserve RILO encompasses: RET-1 retirement request status (Reserve members who have completed the requisite qualifying years of creditable service and applied for and are receiving non-regular retired pay at or after age 60) and RET-2 requirement request status (Reserve members who have completed the requisite qualifying years of service for non-regular retired pay and are not yet 60 years of age or have not applied for non-regular retirement pay). - If you have 20 years of service, have no obligated service requirements, and prefer to retire instead of accept orders, your request will normally be granted.

 All Reserve RILOs must take place no later than 1 October.
-You can ask to retire earlier if desired.
+You may ask to retire earlier if desired.
 If you prefer a later retirement date (perhaps to be eligible for a longevity pay raise or to better meet your personal needs), then you need to submit your voluntary retirement request in time for us to act on it prior to the panel convening date.
-Submitting your retirement request as early as possible, and preferably before mid-January, will allow us the time we need to shop and fill your billet.
+Submitting your retirement request as early as possible, preferably before mid-January, will allow us the time we need to shop and fill your billet.

-Post-RILO

-Shortly after the two-week Reserve RILO period expires, the panel reconvenes, usually with one or more panel members participating via phone conference.
+Post-RILOShortly after the two-week Reserve RILO period expires, the panel reconvenes.
 By that time we have considered RILO-caused vacancies and other new developments, and have worked out alternative assignment recommendations for each new vacancy.
 We present recommended solutions to the panel, which includes information on each officer involved; as it was presented in the initial session.
 Panel decisions are announced in an ALCGPSC message, which constitutes the final report.